 Numerous Resources

 If you’re attending a professional training program to prepare for the CISSP certification exam, it’s better to complement that with extensive self-study.
 A great study guide is always a good place to start.
-There are several guides available for purchase that can help you, such as the Gold Edition of The CISSP Prep Guide, which includes practice questions to help you assess your knowledge, and the (ISC)2 CISSP Certified Information Systems Security Professional Official Study Guide 9th Edition.
+Several guides available for purchase can help you, such as the Gold Edition of The CISSP Prep Guide, which includes practice questions to help you assess your knowledge, and the (ISC)2 CISSP Certified Information Systems Security Professional Official Study Guide 9th Edition.

-These study guides cover the main outlines of the topics in the certification exam, and they include never-before-published questions and their answers to help you test your knowledge as well as assess your skills by aiming for a test score higher than 80%.
+These study guides cover the main outlines of the topics in the certification exam, and they include never-before-published questions and their answers to help you test your knowledge and assess your skills by aiming for a test score higher than 80%.

-Whichever studying method you choose to prepare for the professional certification exam, the (ISC)² official website offers resources in every method mentioned above, as well as the possibility of helping you find a training course near you that will suit your needs.
-It’s imperative to continue reviewing the Certification Exam Outline to make sure you have full knowledge of the topics listed in the outline.
+Whichever studying method you choose to prepare for the professional certification exam, the (ISC)² official website offers resources in every method mentioned above and the possibility of helping you find a training course near you that will suit your needs.
+It’s imperative to continue reviewing the Certification Exam Outline to ensure you fully know the topics listed in the outline.

 Important Information About CISSP Certification